-The community mobility reports and OpenCPM In a previous post we introduced the new OpenCPM functionality that integrates COVID-19 community mobility data (currently from Google).
+The community mobility reports and OpenCPM: In a previous post we introduced new OpenCPM functionality that integrates COVID-19 community mobility data (currently from Google).
 The reports chart movement trends over time by geography, across different categories of places such as retail and recreation, groceries and pharmacies, parks, transit stations, workplaces, and residential.
-While these reports are unlikely to persist as open data sources, the current availability (as of May 2020) enables providing within OpenCPM a mobility data dashboard that can help draw insights through visualization and statistical analysis.
+While these reports are unlikely to persist as open data sources in the long term, the current availability (as of May 2020) enables providing within OpenCPM a mobility data dashboard that can help draw insights through visualization and statistical analysis.

-The community mobility reports and OpenCPM As the COVID-19 pandemic unfolded technology providers (notably Google and Apple) made available to the public aggregated, anonymized insights about human mobility in this crisis period on the basis of smartphone location data.
-These Community Mobility Reports provide insights into how mobility patterns changed in response to news and policies aimed at combating COVID-19.
-The reports chart movement trends over time by geography, across different categories of places such as retail and recreation, groceries and pharmacies, parks, transit stations, workplaces, and residential.
+The community mobility reports and OpenCPM: As the COVID-19 pandemic unfolded technology providers (most notably Google and Apple) made available to the public aggregated and anonymized data about human mobility in the crisis period (on the basis of smartphone location data).
+These Community Mobility Reports provide insights into how mobility patterns changed in response both to pandemic news and policies aimed at combating COVID-19.
+The reports chart movement trends over time by geography, across different categories of locations and activities, such as retail and recreation, groceries and pharmacies, parks, transit stations, workplaces, and residential.

-Making Open Risk Data easier In an earlier blog post we discussed the promise of Open Risk Data and how the widespread availability of good information that is relevant for risk management can substantially help mitigate diverse risks.
+Making Open Risk Data easier: In an earlier blog post we discussed the promise of Open Risk Data and how the widespread availability of good information that is relevant for risk management can substantially help mitigate diverse risks.
 The list of Open Risk Data providers, particularly from public sector, keeps increasing and we are aiming to document all available datasets in the dedicated page of the Open Risk Manual.

-The motivation for federated credit risk models Federated learning is a machine learning technique that is receiving increased attention in diverse data driven application domains that have data privacy concerns.
+The motivation for federated credit risk models: Federated learning is a machine learning technique that is receiving increased attention in diverse data driven application domains that have data privacy concerns.
 The essence of the concept is to train algorithms across decentralized servers, each holding their own local data samples, hence without the need to exchange potentially sensitive information.
 The construction of a common model is achieved through the exchange of derived data (gradients, parameters, weights etc).

-Visualization of large scale economic data sets Economic data are increasingly being aggregated and disseminated by Statistics Agencies and Central Banks using modern API’s (application programming interfaces) which enable unprecedented accessibility to wider audiences.
+Visualization of large scale economic data sets: Economic data are increasingly being aggregated and disseminated by Statistics Agencies and Central Banks using modern API’s (application programming interfaces) which enable unprecedented accessibility to wider audiences.
 In turn the availability of relevant information enables more informed decision making by a variety of actors in both public and private sectors.
 An excellent example of such a modern facility is the European Central Bank’s Statistical Data Warehouse (SDW), an online economic data repository that provides features to access, find, compare, download and share the ECB’s published statistical information.

-First Release: OpenCPM NPL Database Further building out the OpenCPM set of tools, we took the Eupean Banking Authority’s recommended Non-Performning Loan templates and created an #opensource production grade database for capturing NPL portfolio data sets.
-Motivation for Building an open source database based on EBA’s Standardized NPL Templates In a recent insightful piece “Overcoming non-performing loan market failures with transaction platforms”, Fell et al. dug deeply into the market failures that perpetuate the NPL problem.
+Motivation for Building an open source database based on EBA’s Standardized NPL Templates In a recent insightful piece “Overcoming non-performing loan market failures with transaction platforms”, Fell et al. dug deeply into the market failures that help perpetuate the NPL problem.
 They highlight, in particular, information asymmetries and the attendant costs of valuing NPL portfolios as key obstacles.
 In the same wavelength, the European Banking Authority published standardized NPL data templates as a step towards reducing the obstacles that prevent the reduction of NPL’s.

-There is a legend that every time a data set is released into the open, somewhere dies a black swan The Promise of Open Risk Data Well, it is not a true legend.
+There is a legend that every time a data set is released into the open, somewhere dies a black swan The Promise of Open Risk Data: Well, it is not a true legend.
 Legends take centuries of oral storytelling to form.
-In our frantic age, dominated by the daily news cycle and viral twitter storms, legends have been replaced by the rather more short-lived “memes” and #hashtags.
+In our frantic age, dominated by the daily news cycle and viral twitter storms, legends have been replaced by the rather more short-lived memes and #hashtags.
 Black Swans need no introductions The whole informal theory of black swans concerns improbable events (low likelihood events) that come as a nasty surprise and have large impact.

-StatsNews: Aggregating Economic Open Data news StatsNews Version 1.3 of the RegNews Aggregator includes a separate stream of economic opendata news releases.
+StatsNews: Aggregating Economic Open Data news: StatsNews Version 1.3 of the RegNews Aggregator includes a separate stream of economic opendata news releases.
 Regnews is a web app developed by Open Risk to assist with keeping abreast with diverse financial regulatory news releases and publications.
 The app data are directly derived from the published regulatory RSS sheets (NB some are not conforming to RSS standards).
 If in doubt please refer to the original feeds (links provided).

-Regnews: Financial Regulatory News Aggregation Version 1.2 The #RegNews Aggregator is a web app developed by Open Riskto assist with keeping abreast with diverse financial regulatory news releases and publications.
+Regnews: Financial Regulatory News Aggregation Version 1.2: The #RegNews Aggregator is a web app developed by Open Riskto assist with keeping abreast with diverse financial regulatory news releases and publications.
 The app data are directly derived from the published regulatory RSS sheets (NB some are not conforming to RSS standards).
 If in doubt please refer to the original feeds (links provided).
 Copyright of the publications is with the respective authoring institutions.

-Risk Management Internship In finance, it’s the best of times, it’s the worst of times It is a special moment to start a career in financial services.
+Risk Management Internship: In finance, it’s the best of times, it’s the worst of times It is a special moment to start a career in financial services.
 We are walking amid the ruins of the previous financial order.
 Fallen banks, broken markets, negative interest rates, shell-shocked economies and discredited theoretical assumptions.
 We see the enormous cost and impact to the welfare of society of a less than perfect financial system which has not kept pace with the advancement of our general knowledge and technical capabilities in most other domains.

-Correlation Radar added to the Dashboard About the Correlation Radar: The EU Risk Dashboard is a web app developed by Open Riskto assist with the exploration and understanding of the large number of economic indicators published by the ECB in its Statistical Data Warehouse.
+Correlation Radar added to the Dashboard: About the Correlation Radar: The EU Risk Dashboard is a web app developed by Open Risk to assist with the exploration and understanding of the large number of economic indicators published by the ECB in its Statistical Data Warehouse.
 The app data are derived from the timeseries available in the Warehouse.
 Most readings in the currently selected series are monthly or quarterly and are updated when those become available at the Warehouse.